PR2034/DMP-CODM/README.md

 Documentation: Read the documentation provided with the tool to understand its features and capabilities.

-Conclusion:
+🏁 Conclusion: 🏁
 This updated CoDM dumper by DarkLunaios is a game-changer for anyone interested in exploring the inner workings of Call of Duty Mobile.
 Whether you're a curious beginner or an experienced developer, this tool opens up new possibilities for understanding and interacting with the game.
 So, what are you waiting for?
 Clone the repository, fire up your terminal, and start diving into the world of CoDM modding!

-Credits:
+🙌 Credits: 🙌
 A big shoutout to DarkLunaios for their hard work and dedication in updating this tool.
 Also, thanks to the original developer, Poko, for laying the foundation.
 Let's keep the spirit of collaboration and learning alive!

-Disclaimer:
+⚠️ Disclaimer: ⚠️
-Please use this tool responsibly .
+Please use this tool responsibly and in accordance with the game's terms of service.